Honky Tonk Women: "Country Honk"

-"Country Honk" is a country version of "Honky Tonk Women", released five months later on the album Let It Bleed (1969).
+"Country Honk" is a country version of "Honky Tonk Women", recorded before it but released five months later on the album Let It Bleed (1969).
 As noted above, the country arrangement was the original concept of "Honky Tonk Women".
 Richards has maintained that "Country Honk" is how "Honky Tonk Women" was originally written.

 "Country Honk" was recorded at Olympic Studios.
 Byron Berline played the fiddle on the track, and has said that Gram Parsons was responsible for him being chosen for the job (Berline had previously recorded with Parsons' band the Flying Burrito Brothers).
 Producer Glyn Johns suggested that Berline should record his part on the pavement outside the studio to add ambiance to the number.
 Sam Cutler, the Rolling Stones' tour manager, performed the car horn at the beginning of the track.
 Nanette Workman performs backing vocals on this version (although the album sleeve credits actress Nanette Newman).
 Berline's fiddle and all vocals were recorded at Elektra.
 There is a bootleg recording in existence that contains neither the fiddle nor Mick Taylor's slide guitar.